tmuxinator/tmuxinator/README.md

 [See the full list of contributors](https://github.com/aziz/tmuxinator/contributors)

 ### History
 #### v.
+0.6.0
+* Removed base-index option when starting up the tmux server, so that users can use their base-index settings in tmux.conf (sevenpg)
+*
+#### v.
 0.5.0
 * Added optional socket name support (Thanks to Adam Walters)
 * Added auto completion (Thanks to Jose Pablo Barrantes)